docs

 yii Console application entry point.

-In general, the files in the application can be divided into two types: those under app/public and those under other directories.
-The former can be directly accessed via HTTP (i.e., in a browser), while the latter can’t and shouldn’t be.
+In general, the files in the application fall into two groups: those under app/public and those under other directories.
+You can access the former directly via HTTP (i.e., in a browser), while you shouldn’t expose the latter.

-Each application has an entry script public/index.php which is the only Web accessible PHP script in the application.
-The entry script is using an application runner to create an instance of an incoming request with the help of one of PSR-7 packages and passes it to an application instance.
-An application contains a set of middleware that are executed sequentially processing the request.
-The result is passed further to emitter that takes care of sending a response to the browser.
+Each application has an entry script public/index.php, the only web-accessible PHP script in the application.
+The entry script uses an application runner to create an instance of an incoming request with the help of one of PSR-7 packages and passes it to an application instance.
+The application executes a set of middleware sequentially to process the request.
+It then passes the result to the emitter, which sends the response to the browser.

-Depending on the middleware used, the application may behave differently.
-By default, there is a router that, based on URL requested and configuration, chooses a handler that’s executed to produce a response.
+Depending on the middleware you use, the application may behave differently.
+By default, a router uses the requested URL and configuration to choose a handler and execute it to produce a response.

 You can learn more about the application template from the yiisoft/app package documentation.